maplibre/maplibre-native/platform/ios/platform/macos/docs/pod-README.md

 ## Usage

-Mapbox vector tiles require a Mapbox account and API access token.
+Some vector tiles servers require a API key.
 In the project editor, select the application target, then go to the Info tab.
-Under the “Custom macOS Application Target Properties” section, set `MGLMapboxAccessToken` to your access token.
-You can obtain an access token from the [Mapbox account page](https://www.mapbox.com/studio/account/tokens/).
+Under the Info section, Under the “Custom macOS Application Target Properties” section, set `MGLApiKey` to your api key.

 Then, in a storyboard or XIB: